 I surveyed my canvas.
-The elaborate collage of child pornography reflected hours of hard work scouring the darkest corners of the internet.
+The elaborate collage of autopsy photos reflected hours of hard work scouring the darkest corners of the internet.
 My plan was simple: create a conflict between those who would be offended by the piece and those who would say its offensiveness gave it merit as powerful, thought-provoking art.
 A conflict would mean publicity.
-I would grab the key from Fortuna’s golden chain and unlock a limitless realm of possibilities where fame and fortune awaited me.
+I would grab the key from Fortuna's golden chain and unlock a limitless realm of possibilities where fame and fortune awaited me.

 I was in a forest.
 Not one of those New Hampshire forests that looked like mother nature threw up, but a lush primeval forest rendered in beautiful shades of amber.
 I was 18 and the red ninja I loved wouldn't even give the time of day to a lowly blue ninja like myself.
 I wasn't wearing any pants.
 I didn't need any.
 The sin of my forbidden lust was enough to keep me warm.

 "What's patriot day?" my mom said.
 "And why are you dressed in red white and blue?
 Oh my God, are those gang colors?"